Comprehensive Omics Analysis of Pediatric and Adult Solid Tumors and Establishment of a Repository for Related Biological Studies

 • Xenografts, explant and cell lines established from tumor, pre-malignant and normal samples

-• Tumor samples and samples for circulating tumor cells sent for the establishment of Xenografts and single cell suspension of tumor for drug testing
+• Tumor samples and samples for circulating tumor cells sent for the establishment of Xenografts and single cell suspension of tumor for drug testing or for monitoring cell free DNA over time

 • Omics (Genomics and Proteomic) studies will be performed

-• Growth factor and cellular profile investigations of bone marrow-derived cell populations to include quantification of hematopietic progenitor cells (HPCs), endothelial progenitor cells (EPCs), and mesenchymal progenitor cells (MPCs), levels of matrix metalloprotease 2 and 9 (MMP2) and (MMP9), gene expression, growth factor and microvesicle analysis and bone marrow analysis of progenitor cells in blood and tissue.
+• Growth factor and cellular profile investigations of bone marrow-derived cell populations to include quantification of hematopoietic progenitor cells (HPCs), endothelial progenitor cells (EPCs), and mesenchymal progenitor cells (MPCs), levels of matrix metalloprotease 2 and 9 (MMP2) and (MMP9), gene expression, growth factor and microvesicle analysis and bone marrow analysis of progenitor cells in blood and tissue.

-• Research tests described in active IRB approved protocols
+• Research tests described in active IRB approved protocols.

 • Immune profiling and stromal profiling of blood, tumor, and normal tissues

-• Immune function studies from blood and normal tumor tissues
+• Immune function studies from blood and normal tumor tissues.

 • Utilizing an oversight committee to oversee the receipt and the distribution of unlinked tissues to other investigators.